 $$\geq (1 - c)R{0},$$

-This result is used to construct the feasible pricing policy for the unobservable case that we present in Section 5,
+This result is used to construct the feasible pricing policy for the unobservable case that we present in Section 5, becoming a key ingredient to bound the value of observability.

 5. Analysis of the Model with an Unobservable Arrival